jlggross/codar.me/project-clocker/README.md

 - Became a redirect file

+Backend

+- Got user data from login
+- Got user token id
+- We created a firestore database, the firebase database
+- Finally we created a 'profiles' collection and added our user

+In next class next:

+- Create user agenda

 # Final Thoughts

 - There is no perfect app.
 Even when the software is complete, changes will be needed.
 Delivering features incrementally is a good way to shape the software to final use during its development lifecycle.